By Ed Staskus

 “No one knows what humankind is going to look like a thousand years from now, much less a million years from now.
 We’re always on the edge of extinction, on the edge of doomsday.
 I call it post-humanity self-adjusting and self-correcting and overcoming death and crossing a threshold, crossing a frontier, crossing into an alternate reality.
 Our descendants might thrive in that time as trillions of digital minds, living forever.”

-“The old laws, not the new laws, natural law, divine law, are still the best They endure, they’re unchanging, no matter what else changes,” said Nick Ludd.
+“The old laws, not the new laws, our natural law, divine law, are still the best commandments.
+They endure, they’re unchanging, no matter what else changes,” said Nick Ludd.

 “Everything was once new.”

 “There is no new thing under the sun is the way the King James Bible puts it.
 What everyone thinks is wrong with immortality is actually the first requisite to achieving it, which is death.
 Without living and dying the thing that’s wrong with immortality is that it goes on forever.
-It wouldn’t be the end of the world, it would be doomsday, the world without end.”
+A world without end would be doomsday.”

-“AI is a gateway, not a back door,” said Michael Nostrom.
+“AI is a gateway, not a solution,” said Michael Nostrom.
 “If we become digital post-humans, uploading our minds, there’s every possibility that there will still be a soul in the machine.
 None of us knows what utopia is.
-Maybe if we had a million years we would be able to see the blueprint.”
+Maybe if we had a million years, we would be able to see the blueprint.
+In the meantime, I do what one yoga teacher said, which was, just do.”

 “Most people don’t know what to do with themselves on a rainy day, much less a million rainy days,” said Nick Ludd.
 “Only God has no beginning and no end.
 Mortality is brief, which is why it’s so important.
 It’s the only thing, not immortality, that gives meaning to our days.”

-He stood up, looking down at the table.
+He stood up, looking down at the table, at the empty cup in front of the dead man.

 “Yes, basically that’s it, multiplying human intelligence a billionfold.
 It will make us better, healthier, smarter when machines become part of our humanity.
 It’s the only way we have to extend ourselves.”

-“So much mind in so little matter,” said Nick Ludd.
+“So much mind in so little matter,” said Nick Ludd, lifting his backpack.
 “What does it matter?
-I’ve got to go, goodbye.”
+It’s time for me to go, goodbye.”

-“Don’t forget this,” said Professor Nostrom, handing Nick’s cell phone to him.
+“Don’t forget this,” said Professor Nostrom, handing Nick’s iPhone to him.

 “Thanks,” he said.
 “I honestly don’t think I could live without it.”

-He thought he might go home on Broadway, a shorter walk, but decided to return the way he had come.
+He considered going home on Broadway, a shorter walk, but decided to return the way he had come.
 It was a fine day.
 He had been staring out of windows all winter, out at the bare brown trees.

 They smelled like dirt, like springtime, when they got home.